matheuristic/plan9port-config/README.md

   moving the viewport across the buffer.

   - Left-clicking (Button1) and right-clicking (Button3) on the
     scrollbar moves the viewport up and down respectively where the clicks near the top of scrollbar move the viewport less and clicks near the bottom of the scrollbar move the viewport more.
-    Specifically, when Button1 or Button3 is clicked on the scrollbar the number of lines the viewport is shifted is the number of lines from the top of the viewport to the line next to where the scrollbar was clicked.
-This has the effect that right-clicking the scrollbar next to a line will move the viewport so that line is at the top.
+    Specifically, clicking Button1 on the scrollbar moves the top line of the viewport to that horizontal location and clicking Button3 on the scrollbar moves the line at that location to the top of the viewport.

   - Middle-clicks (Button2) on the scrollbar will move the viewport so that the view indicator is at the position scrollbar was clicked,